Home > Interview > “CONSTANT DRIVE FOR INNOVATION CHALLENGES US AND BRINGS OUT THE BEST IN OUR BUILDINGS”

 WFM:Do you also hire façade consultants for specialist advice on façade engineering

 ?
-Gopal: This is a relatively recent trend, in vogue since about last five years or so.
+Gopal: This is a relatively recent trend, in vogue for the last five years or so.
 Tall buildings demand special professional knowledge and consultancy.
-Ofcourse glazing contractors were giving their knowledge which was enough in the times gone by.
-But with increase in complexities of façades it’s imperative that services of professional façade consultants are solicited.
+Of course, glazing contractors were giving their knowledge which was enough in the times gone by.
+But with the increase in complexities of façades, it’s imperative that services of professional façade consultants are solicited.

 WFM:For residential projects as well?

 WFM:In the hospitality segment, speciality design finishes are trending – Stone cladding and alternative material cladding, GFRC etc. How open are you to enhancing your façade portfolio with the use of these materials?

 Gopal: We are not making hotels to get featured in the hospitality magazine awards.
 These are the assets that the company will hold on to.
 They should stand tall for at least 2-3 decades.
 The travellers come and stay in a particular hotel brand for the comfort and facilities the brand offers.
 The looks have to complement the brand’s USP.
 On these lines, the façade for a hotel is designed and made not to win some aesthetics competition.

 WFM:How do you address safety when it comes to windows and railings in your buildings?
 During an earlier study, we noticed that most of the railing failures were reported from Bangalore.
 Do you think safety isn’t given its due importance there?

 Gopal: Fortunately for us, no such miss-haps have been reported.I would say it may be just tough luck or a coincidence that you noticed maximum reports from Bangalore.
 Typically Bangalore developers are very sensitive and in fact, take utmost care where human safety is concerned.
 But, fortunately, or unfortunately, many 2nd and 3rd generation developers are popping up at every nook and corner.
 They seldom follow any rule or guideline and there is hardly any protective mechanism in place.